ggburton/my-cloudformation-templates/README.md

 A Minimal deployment that creates a web server.... no HTTPS at this stage.

-## 2. multiAzRDSSetup.yaml
+## 2. RDSSetup.yaml

-Creates a muti-AZ postgres RDS deployemnt using a new VPC with 4 subnets.
-2 private and 2 public.
+By default this Creates a publicaly accessible muti-AZ postgres RDS deployemnt and the assocciated VPC and Subnet network infrastructure for it to work.

-This is a work in progress. still some hard coded values that need to be changed.
+It contains paramaters for single instance and private access as well.